Floer trajectories and stabilizing divisors: Floer trajectories

-It is convenient to enlarge the moduli spaces of stable strips by adding {\em metric trees} to them.
-A {\em treed strip} of type $\Gamma$ is a marked strip $(C,\ul{z})$ with a {\em metric} $\ell:\Edge_{<\infty,d}(\Gamma) \to [0,\infty]$ on the finite edges of the subgraph of $\Gamma$ corresponding to disk components.
+A variation on the definition of moduli spaces of stable disks or strips involves {\em metric trees}.
+A {\em treed strip} of type $\Gamma$ is a marked strip $(C,\ul{z})$ with a {\em metric}

+assigning lengths to the finite edges of the subgraph of $\Gamma$ corresponding to disk components.
 The {\em combinatorial type} is defined as before, except that the subset of edges with infinite, zero or $]0,\infty[$ lengths is recorded as part of the data.
 Combinatorial types of strips naturally define combinatorial types of treed strips by adding zero metrics on their edges corresponding to boundary nodes.
 An {\em isomorphism} of treed marked strips is an isomorphism of marked strips having the same metric.
 A {\em stable} treed strip is one that has a stable underlying strip.
 Constructions of this type appear in, for example, Oh \cite{oh:fl1}, Cornea-Lalonde \cite{cl:clusters}, Biran-Cornea \cite{bc:ql}, and Seidel \cite{seidel:genustwo} and stable treed strips can be seen as special cases of the domain spaces used in \cite{charest:clust}.
-There is a natural notion of convergence of treed stable disks, in which degeneration to a nodal disk assigns length zero to the node that appears.

-We denote by $\ol{\M}_n$ the moduli space of isomorphism classes of connected stable treed strips with $n$ interior markings in addition to the incoming and outgoing markings.
+There is a natural notion of convergence of treed stable strips, in which degeneration to a nodal disk assigns length zero to the node that appears.
+Let $\ol{\M}_n$ denote the moduli space of isomorphism classes of connected stable treed strips with $n$ interior markings in addition to the incoming and outgoing markings.
 For $\Gamma$ a connected type we denote by ${\M}_{\Gamma} \subset \ol{\M}_n$ the moduli space of stable strips of combinatorial type $\Gamma$ and $\ol{\M}_\Gamma$ its closure.
 Each $\ol{\M}_\Gamma$ is naturally a manifold with corners, with local charts obtained by a standard gluing construction.
 Generally $\ol{\M}_n$ is the union of several top-dimensional strata.
-In Figure \ref{onetwo} the locus in $\ol{\M}_2$ where the first marking has $t$-coordinate $1/2$ is depicted (the stratum where the two interior markings come together to form a sphere bubble is not shown.)
+In Figure \ref{onetwo} the locus in $\ol{\M}_{1}$ where the first marking has time coordinate $1/2$ is depicted (the stratum where the two interior markings come together to form a sphere bubble is not shown.)